 Right here!
 Summary and Review for Where the Crawdads Sing.
-(Note: you’ll need to scroll to the very bottom of the page and click “Show/Hide the Detailed Plot Summary (Spoilers)”)
+There’s a short/quick version and a longer, more detailed version.
+(Note: you’ll need to scroll to the very end of the post and click “Show/Hide the Detailed Plot Summary (Spoilers)”)

 What is the meaning of the title of the book “Where the Crawdads Sing”?

-In the book, when Tate and Kya are looking for a place to hang out, Tate suggests that they go somwhere “where the crawdads sing.”
+In Chapter 17, when Tate and Kya are looking for a place to hang out, Tate suggests that they go somewhere “where the crawdads sing.”
 He explains to Kya that it means “far in the bush where critters are wild, still behaving like critters.”
 In other words, he’s suggesting they go off somewhere far from other people, deep into nature.